Iran condemns call for UN probe into alleged use of its drones in Ukraine | Law-Order

 Iran condemns call for UN probe into alleged use of its drones in Ukraine

-Iran on Saturday strongly condemned a call by France, Germany and Britain for the United Nations to probe accusations that Russia has used Iranian-origin drones to attack Ukraine, its foreign ministry said.
-Ministry spokesperson Nasser Kanaani said Friday's call by the so called E-3 group of countries was "false and baseless" and that it was "strongly rejected and condemned".
+Nasser Kanaani, spokesperson for Iran's foreign ministry said Friday's call by the so called E-3 group of countries was "false and baseless" and that it was "strongly rejected and condemned".
+Ukraine says Russia has used Iranian-made Shahed-136 attack drones that cruise towards their target and explode on impact.

 - Country: